catmaid/CATMAID/sphinx-doc/source/installation.rst

     wget --quiet -O - ${PG_KEY_URL} | sudo apt-key add -
     sudo apt-get update

-While other Python versions are supported, we recommend the use of Python 3.10.
+While other Python versions are supported, we recommend the use of Python 3.12.
 To be able to install it on Ubuntu 20.04 and earlier, the following needs to be done::

     sudo add-apt-repository ppa:deadsnakes/ppa
     sudo apt-get update

-The Django version we use also requires a GDAL version of at least 2.0.
+The Django version we use also requires a GDAL version larger than 3.0.
 The installed version can be checked using ``gdalinfo --version``.
 Should version 2 or newer not be available on your system, use the following PPA::